Karinateii/SmartHub/CONTRIBUTING.md

 - Test authentication and authorization
 - Verify HTTP status codes and response formats

-## Security Considerations
+- ## Security Considerations

-⚠️ **Never commit secrets!**

-- Use environment variables for sensitive data
+- **Never commit secrets.** Use environment variables or a secrets manager for sensitive data.

+- Run `./scripts/install-hooks.ps1` to install pre-commit checks
+- Review the Security section in `README.md`
+- Hash passwords with BCrypt
+- Validate all user input
+- Use parameterized queries (EF Core handles this by default)
 - Run `./scripts/install-hooks.ps1` to install pre-commit checks
 - Review the Security section in README.md
 - Hash passwords with BCrypt